docelic/amber-introduction/README.md

 # Running the App<a name="running_the_app"></a>

+Before building or running Amber applications, you should install the following system packages: `libevent-dev libgc-dev libxml2-dev libssl-dev libyaml-dev libcrypto++-dev libsqlite3-dev`.
+Doing that will install these commonly used header files.

 The app can be started as soon as you have created it and ran `shards` in the app directory.
 (It is not necessary to run `shards` if you have invoked `amber new` with the argument `--deps`; in that case Amber did it for you.)